-58% of your staff who did the survey responded positively to questions about Quality service delivery.
+85% of your staff who did the survey responded positively to questions about Workgroup support which is up from 85% in 2022.

-• 73% of staff at your comparator and 74% of staff across the public sector.
+• 81% of staff at your comparator and 80% of staff across the public sector.

-We can't compare some data here because one or more questions were not asked in a previous survey
+\We can't compare some data here because one or more questions were not asked in a previous survey